-One way to find fiery names is to look to other languages and mythologies to find unique and interesting names for your horse.
-Below you will find 20 fiery names that might inspire you in your quest for the perfect name for your new friend.
+One way to find fiery names is to look to other languages and mythologies.
+Below, you will find twenty fiery names that might inspire you in your quest.

-This name is a Turkish female name.
-It means flame.
-This name would work for any female chestnut horse, but would work especially well for a brightly colored horse.
+This is a Turkish female name that means flame.
+It would work for any female chestnut horse, but would work especially well for a brightly colored one.
 Although the name is feminine in Turkish, you could also choose to use it for a gelding or stallion.

 This Czechoslovakian name means fire.
-It would work well for a chestnut mare with great spirit or one who likes to run as fast as a flame.
-It might work especially well for an Eastern European breed of horse like the Konik or East Bulgarian horse.
+It would work well for a chestnut mare with a blazing spirit or one who likes to run as fast as a flame.
+It might work especially well for an Eastern European breed of horse, like the Konik or East Bulgarian.

 Belenus is a Celtic name that probably meant brilliant or bright.
-This name could work wonderfully for a chestnut gelding or stallion with complimentary white stockings or a blaze or for a particularly smart horse.
+It could work wonderfully for a chestnut gelding or stallion with complimentary white stockings or a blaze, or for a particularly smart horse.

 This bright name is Latin for “fiery.”
-Think of naming a foal the color of a copper penny this name or any horse with a brash, fiery temperament.
+Think of naming a foal the color of a copper penny this name.
+You could also give this name to any horse with a brash, fiery temperament.

-This name comes from the hot coals burning bright in the center of a fire.
+This is the word for hot coals burning bright in the center of a fire.
 They are comforting and warm, keeping flames alight.
 However, embers can also pop and crackle and burn you if you aren’t careful, so this name might be great for a horse with a generally calm temperament but who sometimes acts out with spirit.

 This Irish name has a fiery flair.
 Perfect for mare, stallion, or gelding, Etain means jealousy.
 This name could refer to the jealousy other people feel when they see your lovely chestnut horse or it could refer more generally to an intense love.